ActiveInferenceInstitute/CEREBRUM/paper/components/supplemental_sections/Supplement_4_Related_Work.md

 - Bridges human communication and computational execution
 - Limitations: Applies linguistic structures to programming rather than model management

-CEREBRUM extends these approaches by applying declensional semantics to model management, treating models as entities that can assume different morphological forms based on their functional roles.
+CEREBRUM extends these approaches by applying declensional semantics (a form of morphological transformation) to model management, treating models as entities that can assume different morphological forms based on their functional roles.
+This aligns with broader trends in **Categorical Linguistics** which use category theory to formally model diverse linguistic phenomena, from syntax and semantics [(Lambek, 2008)](#references) to morphology and discourse structure, providing a powerful toolkit for analyzing structure-preserving transformations in language and, by extension, in model ecosystems.
 This perspective enables more flexible and expressive representations of model relationships within computational ecosystems.

 ## 4.4 Intelligence Production and Case Management